kiralpoon/Real-Time-System/AVR-Butterfly/README.md

 	make program

-move the joystick up and you should able to see HelloWorld if permission is needed just add sudo
+* Move the joystick up and you should able to see HelloWorld
+* If permission is needed just add sudo

 **debug**